yuslavihe/DMO-RetPortfolio-/Input_Prompts.md

         *   Treatment options for each diagnosed condition.
 3. Perform QALY Analysis for Treatment Options: For each diagnosed disease/condition:
     *   Research and list viable treatment methods.
     *   Generate a QALY (Quality-Adjusted Life Year) matrix using Python code.
+(See also Prompt 2 for detailed QALY data handling if needed).
     *   Matrix Contents:
         *   Treatment method name.
         *   Cost in RMB (after government medical insurance coverage).